TeskaLabs/Keyote-Docs/faq.md

 please use USB cable or a create a hot spot on the phone and connect your computer to it.

+### How does my phone communicate with my computer securely?

+All communication is encrypted and authenticated using keys related to so-called identity of each device.
+These keys are exchanged during a pairing process and pinned for a given communication session.
+The communication is futher enhanced by a session-specific key, that prevents replay attacks.

+Keyote employs ECDSA for communication and ECDH for forward secrecy.

-### My phone with Keytoe was stolen, what should I do?
+### My phone with Keyote was stolen, what should I do?

 That's unfortunate, but don't worry, keys in the phone are protected by a biometric authorization (based on the phone type it is Touch ID, Face ID, ...).